International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Andreas Fibig

 Let me start probably with the second part of your question first.
 So combination with the DuPont N&B business is fully on, on track.
-And if you look at the product portfolio, its now among the industry in particular are in this COVID-19 situation, one of the most robust ones and very diverse.
+And if you look at the product portfolio, it's now among the industry in particular are in this COVID-19 situation, one of the most robust ones and very diverse.
 We are in all of the categories, number one and number two in the market.
 We have a great R&D pipeline with combined spend upon around about $550 million, more than 9,000 patents granted.
 So I believe very, very robust.
-And as you have seen the N&B results in the first quarter as well, it shows its an essential business.
+And as you have seen the N&B results in the first quarter as well, it shows it's an essential business.
 Probiotics are going gangbusters and many of the other portfolio areas, as well.

 Coming back to the integration piece, so as you know, we have formed an IMO as an Integration Management Office, we cleared antitrust in the U.S. we filed in Europe and in China.
-The combined integration planning team can do a lot, which is even in these challenging times and I’m very, very pleased how they work together all over Zoom or Skype.
-Of course, its very, very interesting.
+The combined integration planning team can do a lot, which is even in these challenging times and I'm very, very pleased how they work together all over Zoom or Skype.
+Of course, it's very, very interesting.
 So we really make sure that we are ready for the day one.
 The next up on the schedule is the shareholder vote in September, then the financing and then the close, hopefully in the first quarter of 2021.

 So I have to say that this COVID-19 has further solidified our position.
 Strategic logic is very strong, very resilient business, very great market position.
 And I believe we're in a very, very good spot right now.